-Group study teams should meet early to select a country, an industry and a reporting entity domiciled in that country, together with a U.S. counterpart, for their financial statement analysis project.
-A one-page rationale for your country, industry and company choices will be due at the start of class on March 6.
+Group study teams have to select a country, an industry and a reporting entity domiciled in that country, together with a U.S. counterpart, for their financial statement analysis project.
+A one-page rationale for your country, industry and company choices will be due on September 14.
 (You may e-mail me the information.)
 Your analysis will require two presentations; one oral, the other written.
-Group presentations should not exceed 20 minutes and the formal paper, to be submitted on the last day of class (May 1) should not exceed 20 pages (not including appendices).
+Group presentations should not exceed 20 minutes and the formal paper, to be submitted on the last day of class (December 13) should not exceed 20 pages (not including appendices).
 Please submit a hard copy as well as an electronic version.
 Papers will be read by the TA and myself independently.